01 of 07

 Make a Pretty Faux Flower Crown

-Flower crowns are perfectly on trend right now, but you don't have to break the bank to get one!
+Flower crowns are perfectly on-trend right now, but you don't have to break the bank to get one!
 Whether you're looking for a flower crown for your wedding, a shower, or to go with your festival fashion, this DIY flower crown tutorial will help you make a custom crown that you can use again and again.
-Faux flowers help keep costs down, and provides you with a crown that stays fresh all day long (and every day after).
+Faux flowers help keep costs down and provide you with a crown that stays fresh all day long (and every day after).
 When friends ask where you got your crown, they'll never guess you made it yourself!Continue to 2 of 7 below.

 02 of 07

 Start by gathering your materials.
 As you choose flowers for your crown, begin by considering where you'll wear it and what you'll pair it with.
 Select some faux blooms that are a complementary shade to your attire.
 You'll also want to choose flowers with varying sizes, textures, and colors so that they stand out in the crown.
 For each crown, we recommend one to two large blooms and three to five smaller blooms to use as accents.
 You don't want too many large flowers or the crown will become too heavy and oversized.
 In addition, choose a few stems of greenery to act as filler.

 - Faux flowers in various sizes and textures

 - Faux greenery for filler

 - Optional: glue gun